Religion, religious coping and mental health among Black ethnic groups in south-east London

 - To explore Black Majority Church membership, religious identity, religious coping, cultural concepts of mental health, and help-seeking among clergy and congregants within two Black Majority Churches in South-East London.

-- To look at the association between religiosity and religious coping with mental health and health service use using data from the South East London Community Health (SELCoH) study;
+- To look at the association between religiosity and religious coping with mental health and health service use using data from the South East London Community Health (SELCoH) study.

 The project is nested within the ‘Marginalised Communities’ research programme within the Centre for Society & Mental Health (CSMH) at King’s College London.

-This study has the potential to provide a richer understanding around the role of Christian faith, mental health and help-seeking among Black ethnic groups.
+This project has the potential to provide a richer understanding around the role of Christian faith, mental health and help-seeking among Black ethnic groups.
 This understanding can guide how local healthcare services should consider faith and cultural diversity in planning services for people living in the area, and to promote mental health awareness and help-seeking in religious communities.